geomesa/geomesa.github.io/_posts/2014-05-16-geomesa-osm-analysis.md

 }
 {% endhighlight %}

-The Bolts parse the message, create and write Features.
+In our example, the Bolts parse the message, create and write Features.
 In the `prepare` method of the Bolt class, we grab the connection params that were initialized in the constructor and get a handle on a `FeatureWriter`.

 {% highlight java linenos %}